-With the new Nintendo Switch 2 announcement, Lexar has come out far ahead of the game with new microSDXC™ Express memory cards.
+With the announcement of the new Nintendo Switch 2, Lexar has come out ahead of the game with new microSDXC Express memory cards.

-These new cards are available in sizes up to 1TB and have read speeds up to 900MB/s and write speeds up to 600MB/s.
+These new cards are available in sizes up to 1TB and feature read speeds of up to 900MB/s and write speeds of up to 600MB/s.

 The Nintendo Switch 2 will have a 256GB internal memory at launch.
 However, these new microSDXC™ Express memory cards will also be required to run games efficiently; the old cards will not be compatible with the new games.